The blockbuster trial between Apple and the maker of ‘Fortnite’ goes out with a ‘hot tub’ session

 “There is a tremendous amount of innovation on the iPhone,” Bornstein conceded.
 “There is not innovation on the App Store,” he argued.
 “This is a case not about innovation on the device or even innovation on the operating system.
 This is a case about a monopoly on the distribution of the apps,” he said, pointing to surveys that show dissatisfaction among app developers about how their software is distributed.

 Gonzalez Rogers spent time probing both sides to determine an array of possible rulings and remedies that might spur competition and create less drastic changes in Apple’s business.
-For instance, she opined on a middle ground solution that would define the smartphone games as the market, rather than by the definitions that Apple and Google argue should apply.
+For instance, she opined on a middle-ground solution that would define the smartphone games as the market, rather than by the definitions that Apple and Google argue should apply.
 “If I decided that the relevant market is mobile gaming, how does that impact your analysis?”
 Gonzalez Rogers asked Swanson.

 “I would be very sad,” Swanson responded.